Skip to Main Content

 Finding printed legislation for a particular jurisdiction

-Look up the jurisdiction and the sub-heading Legislation on the Guide to classmarks.
-This gives you the general classmark for the jurisdiction.
-Legislation is always designated by .E.
-For example;
+Look up the jurisdiction in the Guide to classmarks.
+This gives you the general classmark for the jurisdiction, e.g. GH3 for Ghana.

-Search by Subject on the Library Catalogue for law and the jurisdiction you are interested in, for example;
+Enter law and the jurisdiction you are interested in, for example, law denmark.

 Finding codified legislation in the library

-Hint: If you are unsure of the title of the code, check the Jurisdiction Research Guide, if available.
-Alternatively check the Foreign Law Guide database which gives details of the printed (and electronic) sources of legislation for almost every country.
+If you are unsure of the title of the code, check the Jurisdiction Research Guide, if available.
+Alternatively, consult the Foreign Law Guide database, which gives details of legislative publications for almost every country.

 Finding legislation for a particular jurisdiction online

-The library subscribes to a wide range of databases containing legisltaiotn.
-All of the databases subscriben to are listed on the Law Databases page of the IALS webiste.
-Some databases, such as Westlaw International Materials and Lexis International contain legislation for multiple jurisdictions; others contain legislation for a single jurisdiction.
-If you aren't sure which database covers the jurisdiction you are interested in:
+The library subscribes to a wide range of databases containing legislation.
+Some, such as Westlaw International Materials and Lexis International, have legislation for multiple jurisdictions; others cover a single jurisdiction.
+To select the right database:

 Finding a specific piece of legislation